tientrinh21/exchangelicious/uni-data/data/belgium-brussel.md

 Check pdf [ICHEC Courses](https://www.ichec.be/sites/default/files/uploads/International/Documents%2024-25/List%20courses%202024-2025.pdf) for available course list.

-# Tuition
+# Expenses

 As an exchange student, you typically do not pay tuition fees to ICHEC, provided there is a bilateral agreement with your home institution.
 However, other fees related to student services or specific course materials may apply.
 Check with your home university's exchange program office for details.

 Accommodation: 500-600 EUR /month
 Food: 300 EUR/month
 Teaching material: 20 EUR/month
 Transport: 15 EUR/year
 other personal expenses

 # Housing

 There will be an assistance in finding an accommodation for all the students.

 # Visa

 Non-EU students must obtain a student visa to study in Belgium.
 The visa process can take several weeks, so it is crucial to apply as soon as you receive your acceptance letter from ICHEC.
 The International Office will provide guidance on the necessary documents and steps to follow.

 # Eligibility